Flos Greig: Career

 Greig completed her Bachelor of Arts degree in 1900 (although she did not formally graduate until 1904), and on 28 March 1903, graduated with her Bachelor of Laws degree, the first woman in Victoria to do so, and only the second in the country, after Ada Evans who graduated the previous year from the University of Sydney.
 Greig received third-class honours for her degree, placing her second in her year level.

 The rules of practice in force at the time did not comprehend female lawyers, and there was no precedent of women becoming lawyers, in any of the Australian states.
 Evans had been denied admission to the New South Wales Bar after she graduated on the basis of her sex, forcing her to campaign for the rules of practice legislation to be changed to specifically allow women.
-Greig and her supporters had already conducted a campaign in Victoria, and in April 1903 the Parliament of Victoria passed the Women's Disabilities Removal Act 1903, nicknamed the "Flos Greig Enabling Act", to specifically allow women to practise.
+Greig and her supporters had already conducted a campaign in Victoria.
+In 1903 the Women’s Disabilities Removal Act 1903, also called the "Flos Greig Enabling Act", was passed to allow women to practice law in Victoria.

 Greig completed her articles of clerkship, and on 1 August 1905 became the first woman admitted to legal practice in Australia.
 A short time later, she was the first woman admitted to the Law Institute of Victoria.
 She commenced work as a self-employed solicitor in Melbourne.
 One of her first jobs was for the Woman's Christian Temperance Union of Victoria, drafting their proposed amendments to the Children's Court Act 1906 (Vic), the legislation which established the Children's Court of Victoria.

 Greig later worked as an employee of Cornwall Stodart, a firm of solicitors in Melbourne.
 In about 1930, Greig moved to the town of Wangaratta in north-east Victoria, where she worked in a firm of solicitors led by Paul McSwiney.
 During this time she toured the countryside around Wangaratta promoting adult and tertiary education.
 Greig retired in 1942, and moved to Rosebud on the Mornington Peninsula.
 Greig lived in Rosebud until her death in 1958 in Moorabbin, aged 78.

 She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.